RafidMuhymin/astro-imagetools/docs/src/pages/en/ssr.md

 The components and APIs provided by **Astro ImageTools** will be executed on the server.
 So, the path that you have provided via the `src` property won't exist on the server.
 This limitation applies for local images only.

-To use local images with SSR, you have to generate assets for them first and then you have to pass the location of the assets to the `src` property.
+To use local images with SSR, you have to generate assets for them first and then you have to pass the path to the assets to the `src` property.

 Below is an example of how to do this.